 These obstacles loom particularly large when public benefit is speculative, as is frequently the case when dealing with new business models and technologies.
-Approaching partnerships with curiosity and an attitude of "How can this benefit the public?" will lead to better results than an uninterested response of "I don't know how this will benefit the public."
+Approaching partnerships with curiosity and an attitude of "How can this benefit the public?" will lead to better results than an uninterested response of "I don't know how this will the need for new regulatory guidance to ease the integration of emerging mobility services benefit the public."
 And as always, it's critical that agencies have a vision for what can be accomplished, a strategy to show benefits in a timely fashion, and commitment to build on demonstrated successes.